humdrum-tools/humdrum-documentation/rep/kern/index.md

  etc. The number zero (`0`) is reserved for the *breve* duration (i.e. a duration of twice the length of a whole note).
-Dotted durations are indicated by adding the period character (`.`) immediately following the numerical value \-- hence `8.` signifies a dotted-eighth note and `2..` signifies a doubly-dotted half note.
+Dotted durations are indicated by adding the period character (`.`) immediately following the numerical value &mdash; hence `8.` signifies a dotted-eighth note and `2..` signifies a doubly-dotted half note.
 Any number of augmentation dots may follow the duration integer.